System Design Space

 Chaos Monkey

-Simple fault-injection focused on instance/pod termination.
+Simple fault-injection scenarios focused on instance or Pod termination.

 Strengths